 Ania Bartelmus, "La Candela", is a professional flamenco dancer based in Atlanta, GA and Seville, Spain.
 She received flamenco training from Spain’s top flamenco artists while living in Seville, which makes her style authentic and unique.
 For over ten years, she has performed across the US, as well as Switzerland, Poland and Spain.
 Past venues where she performed include Spanish tablaos, as well as, US venues including the Reuther Auditorium in Kenosha, WI, Kimbell Art Museum in Ft.
 Worth, High Museum of Art Atlanta, the Emory University Theater, Shakespeare Tavern and the Telefair Museum Savannah.
-Ania also appeared in the CBS’s “Better Mornings Atlanta” and PBS station’s program “This is Atlanta”, as well as was a featured dancer in the music video “Kiss the Night” by award-winning singer Summer Azul.
+Ania also appeared in the CBS’s “Better Mornings Atlanta” and PBS station’s program “This is Atlanta”, as well as was a featured dancer in the music video “Kiss the Night”.
 Ania is currently touring North America with the Grammy nominated flamenco guitarist David Maldonado and his flamenco symphony production "Noche de Pasion".

 Authentic flamenco dancer trained with the top flamenco artists.

 Ania offers classes on any levels in English, Spanish or Polish.

 Flamenco choreographer for any flamenco themed or Spanish themed productions.

 When studying at CAFS, Ania took classes with a singer Curro Fernandez, who sometimes substituted for his daughter Esperanza Fernandez.
 During the class Curro fondly called Ania “Rubia de la Candela,” a nickname that definitely represents Ania’s dancing; passionate and mesmerizing.